saikrishnags05/Project-for-Data-to-Decisions/Final/WrittenSummary.md

 ![](WrittenSummary_files/figure-gfm/facility-1.png)<!-- -->

 The purpose of the above graph is to highlight the stark difference in the y-axis for each facet.
-The y-axis shows no-show percentage, which captures the percentage of missed appointments, e.g., clients do not show up for their appointments.
-The facet is facility, such as the "Center Mall Office" and "Omaha (Blondo) Reporting Center."
+The y-axis shows the no-show percentage, which captures the percentage of missed appointments, e.g., clients do not show up for their appointments.
+The facet is the facility, such as the "Center Mall Office" and "Omaha (Blondo) Reporting Center."
 The graph shows significant differences in no-show percentage by the facility.
 Depending on the facility, the range itself varies from around 5% to almost 30%.
 The plot also separates out job function since it has a